 But the West is also home to the native Western lettuce (L. ludoviciana), a biennial reported by Rydberg (1905) to occur in Denver.
 This lettuce may also appear spiny along the margins—distinguishing it from non-prickly lettuces like L. muralis, L. canadensis, L. biennis, and L. pulchella.
 But the margins of Western lettuce have teeth with points, compared to prickly lettuce’s “nonvascular, hardened, non-tapering projections well beyond the photosynthetic surface,” Thayer explained when I wrote for clarification (personal communication, 2014).

 The upshot is that I spent a long time questioning whether all the “prickly” Lactucas I was eating were the same species.
-Even though I’m fairly certain now that I was eating prickly lettuce (L. serriola) all along, it was an interesting journey to arrive at that conclusion.
-One of the distinguishing factors was how the leaves reacted to the sun, since Thayer also notes that the leaves of L. ludoviciana do not twist in the sun, whereas those of L. serriola do.
+One of the distinguishing factors is how the leaves react to the sun, since Thayer also notes that the leaves of L. ludoviciana do not twist in the sun, whereas those of L. serriola do.

 The West is also home to blue lettuce (Lactuca pulchella syn.
 L. tatarica), a non-spiny species with lance-shaped or linear leaves and blue-purple flowers.

 Interestingly, our modern lettuces—like iceberg, Romaine, butter, green leaf lettuce, and stem lettuce or celtuce—are cultivars of Lactuca sativa, thought to have been bred from prickly lettuce (L. serriola) thousands of years ago in Egypt.